WARE-dev750/DeFi-core/README.md

 ### Pillar C — The Intent Layer (Gasless Execution)

 Users never submit transactions directly.
 They sign a gasless ZK-Intent authorizing a specific execution and relayer fee.
 Professional Solvers pick up the intent, pay the gas, execute the trade, and get reimbursed automatically.
 Users need zero ETH.
-Zero $NOFACE.
+Zero $VielFI.
 Just a signature.

-Solvers must stake $NOFACE to access the intent pool.
+Solvers must stake $VielFI to access the intent pool.
 If they front-run or manipulate — their stake gets slashed.
 The math enforces honesty.

 ### Pillar D — The Private Economy

-Inside the NOFACE ecosystem $NOFACE is the only currency.
-Betting markets, community events, tournaments, and yield games all run on $NOFACE.
-Every event burns a percentage of $NOFACE permanently.
+Inside the VielFI ecosystem $VielFI is the only currency.
+Betting markets, community events, tournaments, and yield games all run on $VielFI.
+Every event burns a percentage of $VielFI permanently.
 Supply decreases.
 Activity increases.
 Value accrues.

 ---